jennywong2023/Olist-Project/README.md

 We have critically analyse the provided datasets using Business Intelligence tools and provide some marketing findings / recommendations in a report format.

+# Data Schema
+The data is divided into multiple datasets for better understanding and organization.
+Please refer to the following data schema when working with it:

 # Marketing Insight
 1. Olist Sales Overview
 2. Customer Average Income & Spending